3

 Why Live in Olde Hampton

-Olde Hampton, one of the oldest neighborhoods in Hampton, Virginia, is rich in space exploration, Black history, and maritime pride.
-The neighborhood features the Mary W. Jackson Neighborhood Center, named after the pioneering NASA mathematician, which hosts community events like summer camps, pickleball, bingo, and seasonal celebrations.
-Eason Park and the Hampton Family YMCA provide recreational opportunities nearby.
+Olde Hampton, one of the oldest neighborhoods in Hampton, Virginia, is rich in Black history, space exploration and maritime pride.
+The neighborhood features the Mary W. Jackson Neighborhood Center, named after the pioneering NASA mathematician, which hosts community events like summer camps, pickleball, bingo and seasonal celebrations.
+Eason Park and the Hampton Family YMCA provide recreational opportunities.
 Dining options include Graham & Rollins Hampton Seafood Market and Kente’s Afrikan American Café, known for their fresh seafood and fusion cuisine.
-For everyday needs, residents have access to a Walgreens on Settlers Landing Road and a Food Lion 2 miles north.
-Downtown Hampton, less than a mile away, offers additional shops, museums, and eateries, including the Virginia Air & Space Science Center and the Hampton History Museum.
+For everyday needs, residents have access to a Walgreens and a Food Lion 2 miles away.
+Downtown Hampton, less than a mile away, offers additional shops, museums and eateries, including the Virginia Air & Space Science Center and the Hampton History Museum.
 Mill Point Park on the Hampton River hosts events like the Crabtown Seafood Festival and Groovin’ by the Bay, a summer live music series.
 Housing in Olde Hampton includes contemporary two-story homes built in the last five years, as well as established bungalows and ranch-style homes from the 1920s to the 1960s.
 The neighborhood is about 10 miles from Newport News and 3 miles from Newport News/Williamsburg International Airport.
-The Hampton City Public School District, rated highly in the Norfolk area, serves the neighborhood.

 How to Rent a Home